Siarhei-Arlouski/Siarhei-Arlouski/README.md

 In addition, I have experience working with databases and am proficient in SQL.
 I also have experience with API testing using tools such as Postman and SoapUI.
 I am skilled in using developer tools and Jira to track issues and manage projects.

 As a detail-oriented and analytical thinker, I'm committed to delivering high-quality work.
-I am a collaborative team player with excellent communication skills, and my English level is Upper Intermediate.
+I am a collaborative team player with good communication skills, and my English level is Upper Intermediate.

 If you're looking for a QA Engineer who is passionate about testing and has experience with a variety of testing tools and methodologies, I would love to connect with you.
 Please feel free to reach out to me if you have any questions or would like to discuss potential opportunities.